Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many cobs of corn do they have altogether?

 ### Answer interpretation
     The answer is the unknown value of cobs of corn owned by Mitch and Lisa added together.

 ## Data extraction

 ### Sentence 1
     cobs of corn owned by Mitch = 3

 ### Sentence 2
     cobs of corn owned by Lisa = 2

 ## Correct response
     5 cobs of corn

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Mickey has a dozen apples.
     Eric takes away half of the apples.
     How many apples does Mickey have now?

 ## Digested problem
     Mickey	has   	a     	dozen 	apples	.
     NNP   	VBZ   	DT    	NN    	NNS   	.